Do Go On - 361 - The Hollywood Bandit

 Yeah, you definitely don't have it.

-Does that mean I'm nailing it?
+Does that mean I'm nail you?

-Come on, like five more.
+Come on like five more, five more.

-From Wolverhampton in England, it's Connor Ainslie.
+From Wolverhampton in England, it's Connor Ainsley.

-Go Wolves.
+Go wolves.

 Yeah, Wolverhampton Wanderers.